pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * KolmogorovProbabilityAxioms for Alarm-Burglary-Earthquake model
 * ProbabilityModel[BayesianNetwork] (using Interaction graph, Elimination graph, Jointree)

+* GuessRiffle.md
+  * Walk through game
+  * plot distribution of sum(entropy) for both strategies
+  * plot entropy by turn # for each strategy
+  * plot simulated score distribution for each strategy
 * LogisticMap back to 4k x 4k
 * Release and publish site